 From 1987 to 1998, Mr. De Gasperis was a Certified Public Accountant with KPMG LLP, an international provider of financial advisory and assurance services.
 As a Senior Assurance Manager in the Manufacturing, Retail and Distribution Practice, he served clients such as General Electric Company and Union Carbide Corporation.
-KPMG announced his admittance, as a Partner, effective July 1, 1998.
+KPMG announced his admittance, as a Partner in July 1998.

-Mr. De Gasperis is also a founding member and the Chairman of the Board of Directors of the Comstock Foundation for History and Culture, a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").
-He is also a Director of the Virginia City Tourism Commission, and served as its Chairman from December 2018, until January 2020.
-Through Comstock, he is also a participating member of the Northern Nevada Development Authority and the Northern Nevada Network.
+Mr. De Gasperis is also a founding member and the Chairman of the Board of Directors of the Comstock Foundation for History and Culture, a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
+He is a board member and previously served as Chairman of the Virginia City Tourism Commission from December 2018 until January 2020, and is a member of the Northern Nevada Development Authority and the Northern Nevada Network.
 Mr. De Gasperis has served as a director of GBS Gold International Inc., where he was Chairman of the Audit and Governance Committee and the Compensation Committee and a member of the Nominations and Advisory Committees.
 Mr. De Gasperis holds a BBA from the Ancell School of Business at Western Connecticut State University, with honors.

-Leo M. Drozdoff; age 54; director since February 2018.
-Mr. Drozdoff has extensive experience in Nevada mining, including engineering, environmental regulation, economic development, legislation and historical preservation.
-He most recently served as the Director of the Nevada Department of Conservation and Natural Resources from 2010 to 2016, and was a Cabinet member reporting to the Governor of Nevada, where he over saw 900 state employees responsible for mining, environmental protection, water resources, forestry, state parks, state lands and the State Historic Preservation Office.
+Leo M. Drozdoff; age 55; director since February 2018.
+Mr. Drozdoff has extensive experience in Nevada's mining industry, including engineering, legislation, environmental regulation, economic development, legislation and historical preservation.
+He most recently served as the Director of the Nevada Department of Conservation and Natural Resources from 2010 to 2016, and was a Cabinet member reporting to two Nevada Governors, where Mr. Drozdoff oversaw 900 state employees responsible for mining, environmental protection, water resources, forestry, state parks, state lands and the State Historic Preservation Office.